 Around the town of Fraser, just a few miles from Winter Park, miles of bike trails lead you through pine forests and aspen groves.
 St. Louis Creek winds its way down from the slopes of Byers Peak.
 Fall colors of golden aspen leaves turn everything gold for a few weeks in late September and early October until winter brings a blanket of fresh snow.

-In the winter, Winter Park and the Fraser Valley turn into a winter wonderland.
+In the winter, Winter Park and the Fraser Valley turn into a snow-filled wonderland.
 Downhill skiing, cross country skiing, snowboarding, ice skating, snowshoeing, sleigh rides, and many other cold-weather activities are readily available.
 While at times the area can be crowded, especially during holidays and spring break, it is easy to escape if you want to explore hiking trails (often with micro spikes or snowshoes).
 Solitude awaits along the snowy trails and snowdrifts create a beautiful and delicate landscape to enjoy.

 I hope you enjoy these scenes taken around Winter Park and the Fraser Valley.
 If you have any questions about the images and photographs in this gallery, please do not hesitate to contact me.